oceantime/mFrame/docs/Guide_Developer.md

 ReactNativeBridge.Platform = Platform;
 ```

-Finally, you can use GCanvas in ReactNative App.
-Notice that before you `enable` GCanvas, convert`GCanvasView` reactTag to a string.
+Finally, you can use WmCanvas in ReactNative App.
+Notice that before you `enable` WmCanvas, convert`GCanvasView` reactTag to a string.
 ```JavaScript
 export default class App extends Component<{}> {